UTXOnly/StatsD_client_docker/README.md

 # StatsD_client_docker

 Build a sandbox test environment to test StatsD client instansiation as well as Datadog Docker agent configuration.
-StatsD client is submitting custom metrics via `python` script sent to `host.docker.internal:8125/udp`
+StatsD client is submitting custom metrics via `python` or `Go` script in a container, sent to a Datadog agent docker container.

 ## Requirements
 This script requires a `.env` file to be placed in the repository's parent directory (./).
 Your `.env` file should contain environmental variables needs for your docker containers, in this case your `DD_API_KEY` and `DD_AGENT_HOST`

 If you don't already have a `.env` file, you can create one by running the command below in this repository's parent directory (./):

-`touch .env`
+`nano .env`

 You can then add the necessary environment variables as depicted below: